dengking/programming-language/docs/C++/Design-principle&feature&philosophy/Zero-overhead-principle/index.md

 The *zero-overhead principle* is a C++ design principle that states:

-1. You don't pay for what you don't use.
+1、You don't pay for what you don't use.

-2. What you do use is just as efficient as what you could reasonably write by hand.
+2、What you do use is just as efficient as what you could reasonably write by hand.

 In general, this means that no feature should be added to C++ that would impose any overhead, whether in time or space, greater than a programmer would introduce without using the feature.